Graduation-Project-Team-Manara-Uni/Autonomous-Carlike-Robot-for-Real-Time-Target-Following/README.md

 The project has been tested through:
 - **MATLAB/Simulink simulations** (control & system identification)
 - **ROS & RViz visualization**
-- **Experimental validation** on a real robot following a human in a multi-object environment
+- **Experimental validation** on a real robot following a object in a multi-object environment

 ⚠️ Note: Obstacle avoidance is **not included**.
-The environment should contain only one object of the "person" class.
+The environment should contain only one object of the "object" class.

 ---